Join us for an adventure in flavor!

-Bistec Encebollado – How often do you scratch your head thinking what to do with some thin piece of steak?
+How often do you scratch your head thinking what to do with some thin piece of steak?
 Think flank, skirt, cube or even sirloin steak.
-How about turning it into this Spanish flavor bomb with just a few ingredients.
+Well, I’ve got a great idea: why not turn it into Bistec Encebollado?
+It’s this amazing Spanish dish that’s packed with flavor, and you only need a few special ingredients to make it happen.

 Spanish Cuisine in Caribbean Countries